Peute industrial and commercial area

 Connectivity

-The central industrial and commercial location of Peute in the Port of Hamburg offers optimal multimodal transport connections (road, rail, water) thanks to its direct location on the A1 motorway and proximity to the Elbe bridges.
-The excellent integration into the public transport network - in particular through the underground lines U2 and U3 and bus connections - also ensures fast and environmentally friendly accessibility for employees.
+With its central location in the Port of Hamburg, the Peute industrial and commercial location offers favourable multimodal transport connections (road, rail, water) as it is situated right at the A1 motorway and the Elbe bridges.
+The location's excellent integration into the local public transport network, in particular through the U2 and U3 underground lines as well as several bus connections, also ensures fast and eco-friendly transport options for members of staff.

 Infographic on standard land values in the Peute industrial and commercial area